angeris/blog/content/direct-oco-proof.md

 feels like there should be some simple construction which allows this interaction to be bounded in a more natural way.
 (Of course, this will play in a variety of ways with how we choose $x_t$ based on the gradients and such.)

+I should note that this bound is tight for any algorithm in that only the constant can be improved.
+(In particular, it is possible to construct a stochastic adversary that always achieves at least $R \ge CLM\sqrt{T}$ regret, for some $C > 1/4$, no matter how $x_t$ is chosen.)
+Indeed, this question is deeply related to the [previous post on finding a lower bound for a random walk](../../content/simple-proof-rademacher/), but I won't go into it here.